joutwater/Data-Structures/week07/README.md

 ### Part Two : Geocoding

 The next step in the process was to create coordinates from each street address, city, state, and zip that was parsed from the previous step.
 We had some starter code that helped organize our dependencies and the correct way to send requests to the API, but now the challenge was to pass the address information (nested in the JSON) to criteria that is used to create the coordinates.
 This was a matter of creating a system of dot notation to access the properties within the objects.
-Even though I had the right concept for this, I was getting errors from the previously mentioned issue of an extra array surrounding the zones which I couldn't figure out how to get through with dot notation.
-Another issue was that I somehow accidentally an & sign for the zipcode search syntax and i kept receiving the same coordinates for each address.
-That took awhile to figure out because it was part of the starter code and I was looking everywhere else for the error.
 Then, the next challenge was to nest the coordinates back in the location data object.
 I did this by using the dot notation again and creating a placeholder in the location data that was to store the coordinates.
 I'm glad that I didn't run out of requests for this because I had to run the full list of addresses twice in order to see the structure that I wanted.
 Please see code below:

         // dependencies